-- (a) During marriage, each spouse has the sole management, control, and disposition of the community property that the spouse would have owned if single, including:
+(a) During marriage, each spouse has the sole management, control, and disposition of the community property that the spouse would have owned if single, including:

 - (1) personal earnings;

 - (2) revenue from separate property;

 - (3) recoveries for personal injuries; and

 - (4) the increase and mutations of, and the revenue from, all property subject to the spouse's sole management, control, and disposition.

 Does a spouse have the right, in the exercise of his/her management powers, to decide to expend separate property for some purposes and community property for other purposes?
-Or do tracing rules, mechanically applied after the fact, negate that right?
-To be effective, does the managing spouse's intent need to exist at the time of the transaction, as opposed to the time of divorce?
+Or do tracing rules, applied after "the" fact, negate that right?
+To be effective, does the evidence of the managing spouse's intent need to exist at the time of the transaction, as opposed to statements made at the time of divorce?

-- V. THE MUTATION PRINCIPLE.
-A concept at the core of the tracing process is the concept of mutation, and the tenet that separate property does not lose its character because it changes in form.
+V. THE MUTATION DOCTRINE.
+Where wealth has changed form during marriage, the doctrine of mutation applies.
+The doctrine of mutation is the legal tenet that separate property does not lose its character because it changes in form.
 Most of the issues regarding tracing techniques have to do with the way you follow the wealth as it changes form.
 People sometimes talk about tracing under the assumption that you must precisely follow the flow of wealth as it mutates in form, and if you lose track of that precise flow then the separate wealth become community property.
-Texas courts have, in cases stretching over many years, reflected a different view: if they know the separate property is "in there somewhere," they have allowed different methods of showing where that wealth is, or how much that wealth is. - A. ASSET EXCHANGE.
+Texas courts have, in cases stretching over many decades, reflected a different view; they have allowed different methods of showing where that wealth is, or how much that wealth is.

+A. ASSET EXCHANGE.
 In a sense, nearly all acquisitions (other than gift or inheritance) are asset-exchange transactions, where one thing is swapped for another, or something is paid to purchase another thing, or where someone promises to pay something in the future in connection with buying something.
-The same applies when your perspective is the asset sold.
 "Trading in" an automobile in connection with buying a new one is an asset exchange.
-But then so is a corporation transferring some or all of its assets to another entity in exchange for an ownership interest in the other entity.
-A distribution in redemption or liquidation of corporate stock is likewise a mutation. - B. ENTITY CHANGE.
-Texas law now permits corporations to convert into partnerships, and partnerships to convert into corporations, and different entities to convert into limited liability companies, etc. This procedure replaced a more cumbersome process where a corporation was converted into a partnership by creating a new entity and merging the two, or by creating the new entity and then conveying all assets of the corporation to the partnership, with shareholders becoming partners in the partnership.
-It is valid to ask whether the character of a new business formed from an old business should depend upon the exact manner of converting the business from one form to another, or whether the concept of mutation should apply, regardless of the details.
+But then so is a corporation converting to a limited partnership or limited liability company.
+A distribution in redemption or liquidation of corporate stock is likewise a mutation.

+B. ENTITY CHANGE.
+Texas law now permits corporations to convert into partnerships, and partnerships to convert into corporations, and different entities to convert into limited liability companies, etc. This procedure replaced a more cumbersome process where a corporation was converted into a partnership by creating a new entity and merging the two, or by creating the new entity and then conveying some or all assets of the corporation to the partnership, with shareholders becoming partners in the partnership.
+It is valid to ask whether the character of a new business formed from an old business should depend upon the exact manner of converting the business from one form to another, or whether the doctrine of mutation should apply, regardless of the details.